 Yes.
-As long as students complete all the required components of an APEx, they may complete up to two (2) APEx projects (which may require 2 different preceptors), which can ensure a meaningful practical experience for students as well as the community partner.
+As long as students complete all the required components of an APEx, they may submit up to two (2) deliverables from two APEx projects (which may require 2 different Preceptors), that can ensure a meaningful practical experience for students as well as the community partner.